stardust-ui/open-ui/README.md

 ### Deliverables

-We intend to produce two sets of deliverables, specifications and utilities.
-Both of which will be applicable to a wide range of applications.
-They will also be created to withstand the rapid evolution of technology.
+We intend to produce two sets of deliverables: specifications and utilities.
+These deliverables will be applicable to a wide range of applications, and will be designed to withstand the rapid evolution of technology.

-**:scroll: Specifications** will be void of technology choices and implementation details.
+**:scroll: Specifications** will be devoid of technological choices and implementation details.

-**:wrench: Utilities** will be framework agnostic and applicable to all frameworks.
+**:wrench: Utilities** will be framework-agnostic.

 ### Focus Areas